scholarslab/scholarslab.github.io/collections/_posts/2012-11-28-mountain-lion-and-rvm.md

 layout: post
 slug: mountain-lion-and-rvm
 title: Mountain Lion and RVM
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
-- os x
-- ruby
-- rvm
 ---

 I recently upgraded my computer to use the latest version of OS X (Mountain Lion) and I ran in to a problem with the [rvm](https://rvm.io/) package manager.
 Basically I would get to the point of actually compiling the version of Ruby, and get this nasty error: